shawnmflemingc/web-basics/httptelnet.md

 ```
 telnet localhost 8000
 ```
-Here, `localhost` is the hostname for your local machine, and `8000` is the port where your server is running.
+Here, `localhost` is the hostname for your local machine, and `8000` is the TCP port where your server is running as defined above in how you started it.

 ### Type your HTTP GET Request
 > [!IMPORTANT]